heptarch/heptarch.github.io/drafts/quine.md

 Layout: post
 mathjax: true
 comments: true
-title:  "Quines, antiquines, and safe recursion"
+title:  "What is Löb's job?"
 categories: []
 date:  2026-06-15
 ---

-**June 15, 2026.** *A panoply of self-reference: benign, malign, and anti/quine.*
+**June 15, 2026.** *A panoply of self-reference, from quines to antiquines to safe recursion.*

 ## Introduction